agustinvalencia/mdvault/docs/devlogs/phase-03-architecture.md

 - Add Lua or other scripting hooks around render events.
 - Replace the simple substitution engine with a more powerful, yet controlled, templating backend if needed.

-The important part: CLI → Config → Repository → Context → Engine is a stable chain we can hang more features on.

-If you want, next steps could be:

-- designing the concrete Rust API signatures for `TemplateEngine` and `TemplateRepository`
-- sketching the CLI `new` command `NewArgs` struct and clap definition
-- planning the first set of core tests for Phase 03 before writing any implementation code.